 Beyond the Market: Restaurants Worth the Walk

-If Pike Place is packed and restaurants are overloaded, these spots are worth walking a few blocks:
+If Pike Place is packed and restaurants are overloaded, take it from a neighborhood local: these spots are absolutely worth walking a few blocks:

 (Fast Casual) FOB Poke